Become a Volunteer

-  You may be considered by the school Principal to serve as a Volunteer:
+You may be considered by the school Principal to serve as a volunteer:

 - If the Offense is More Than Five Years Old:

-- Drug or Paraphernalia Possession (3rd Degree Felony or Less)
+- Drug or Paraphernalia Possession (3rd Degree Felony or Less).

-- Resisting Officer without Violence
+- Resisting Officer without Violence.

-- Misdemeanor Offenses Not Listed Above
+- Misdemeanor Offenses Not Listed Above.

 - Felony Offenses Not Listed Above (where all sentences, including probation, have been fully and successfully completed at least 7 years prior to the application.

-This is based on Florida Statute, district policy and/or district guidelines and does not necessarily constitute a complete list of all criminal offenses or circumstances affecting a decision to approve a Volunteer.
+This is based on Florida statute, district policy and/or district guidelines and does not necessarily constitute a complete list of all criminal offenses or circumstances affecting a decision to approve a volunteer.

 Volunteers who plan to assist with athletics, chaperone overnight or out of county field trips and/or drive students need to complete this form and upload it to your volunteeer application to authorize a criminal history background check by submitting a set of fingerprints to the Florida Department of Law Enforcement.

 Volunteers who plan to drive students should fill out the DMV Background Check Authorization Form for upload to your volunteer application.
-Volunteer drivers will also be asked to upload a copy of their driver's license to the volunteer application.
+Volunteer drivers will also be asked to upload a copy of their Florida driver's license to the volunteer application.